Coconut Orange Poached Salmon

 Instructions

 - Slice one orange.
 Zest and juice the other orange and place both in a large skillet.
 Add the coconut milk, coco aminos, ginger, fish sauce, garlic, and lime juice to the skillet.
 Bring to a boil then reduce the heat to medium-low.
-Simmer for 5 minutes.1 cup canned coconut milk, 2 tablespoons soy sauce, 2 tablespoons finely minced ginger, 1 tablespoon fish sauce, 3 cloves garlic, Juice of ½ lime, 2 large oranges
+Simmer for 5 minutes.1 cup canned coconut milk, 2 tablespoons soy sauce, 2 tablespoons finely minced ginger, 1 tablespoon fish sauce, 3 cloves garlic, 1 tablespoon lime juice, 2 large oranges

 - Reduce the heat to low and add the salmon.
 Simmer very gently (see notes) for about 6-7 minutes, or until the salmon is opaque.
 At the first hint of white forming on top of the salmon, remove it from the heat.4 fillets salmon